INFO-4602-5602/project-3-mozilla-project-3-team-6/README.md

 # How to run it:
 - start up a server (python or otherwise) and open up the index page at the root of the directory. you can navigate to the visualizations from here!

-- For Visualization 1:
+### For Visualization 1:
 1. Download the and extract zip of the repo, or just download the folder JustinChin from the repo.
 2. Run Anaconda and open up the Jupyter notebook named JChin_Mozilla_Graphs in JustinChin folder.
 3. Run all of the cells in the notebook with Python2 as the interpretter

-# Visualization 1: Graph Comparison of Country Average Technology Sentiment and Ownership:
+# Visualization 1: Graph Comparison of Country Average Technology Sentiment and Ownership (Justin Chin) :
-<h3>Contributor: Justin Chin </h3>

 <h4>Attributions</h4>
-Bokeh boxplot code modified from https://bokeh.pydata.org/en/latest/docs/gallery/boxplot.html Widgets snippet from http://bokeh.pydata.org/en/latest/docs/user_guide/interaction/widgets.html#userguide-interaction-widgets
+Bokeh boxplot code modified from https://bokeh.pydata.org/en/latest/docs/gallery/boxplot.html

+Widgets snippet from http://bokeh.pydata.org/en/latest/docs/user_guide/interaction/widgets.html#userguide-interaction-widgets

 <h4>Attributes Analyzed/Visualized: </h4>